-In a fantasy world, I’d go back to school for a master’s degree in Literature or, better, something like Shakespeare in Performance.
-But I’m over 50, with a business and a mortgage and a family, and any money for college will have to be put toward our two kids.
+In a fantasy world, I’d go back to school for a master’s degree because I love being a student.
+But I’m over 50 with family responsibilities, and any money for college has to be put toward our kids.

 So here I am, on a quest to reinvent myself on a shoestring budget.
 At this point, I’ve explored a couple paths of study, especially literature (hence MidLifeLit).
 I’ve peered as hard as I could into the mists of the future to see where they could lead me.
 And I’ve chosen anthropology, specifically archaeology.

 This website is about sharing my journey, wherever it goes.
 Thank you for visiting, and I hope you’ll join me!